About this listing

 You're welcome to use the kitchen to make tea/coffee etc or keep items in the fridge.
 If you want to eat in, please check with me first as I use the kitchen in the evenings.

-The sitting room is my personal space and not generally for guest use, except for longer bookings.
+The sitting room is my personal space and not generally for guest use.

 Interaction with Guests